GI7003 - Strategic Planning and Change Management (2019/20)

 Summative Assignment: STRATEGY REPORT - Change management (100%)

-This assignment requires you to identify a problem and propose a service / strategic transformation that addresses the problem, assess drivers and resistors for change, develop a strategy for implementing the change and devise a detailed action plan.
+This assignment requires you to identify a problem and propose a service / strategic transformation that addresses the problem, assess drivers and resistors for change, develop a strategy for implementing the change and discuss the theory of change underpinning the strategic transformation.
 Your response will be in the form of a professional strategy report.

 Word length: in the region of 4,500 - 5,000 words